Shetland

 The archipelago has an oceanic climate, complex geology, rugged coastline, and many low, rolling hills.
 The largest island, known as "the Mainland", has an area of 967 km2, and is the fifth-largest island in the British Isles.
 It is one of 16 inhabited islands in Shetland.

 Humans have lived in Shetland since the Mesolithic period.
 Picts are known to have been the original inhabitants of the islands, before the Norse conquest and subsequent colonisation in the Early Middle Ages.
-During the 10th to 15th centuries, the islands formed part of the Kingdom of Norway until they were annexed into the Kingdom of Scotland due to a royal dispute involving the payment of a dowry.
-In 1707, when Scotland and England united to form the Kingdom of Great Britain, trade between Shetland and continental Northern Europe decreased.
+From the 10th to 15th centuries, the islands formed part of the Kingdom of Norway.
+In 1472, the Parliament of Scotland absorbed the Lordship of Shetland into the Kingdom of Scotland, following the failure to pay a dowry promised to James III of Scotland by the family of his bride, Margaret of Denmark.

+After Scotland and England united in 1707 to form the Kingdom of Great Britain, trade between Shetland and continental Northern Europe decreased.
 The discovery of North Sea oil in the 1970s significantly boosted Shetland's economy, employment and public-sector revenues.
-Fishing has always been an important part of the islands’ economy.
+Fishing has always been an important part of the islands' economy.

 The local way of life reflects the Norse heritage of the isles, including the Up Helly Aa fire festivals and a strong musical tradition, especially the traditional fiddle style.
-Almost all place names in the islands also have Norse origin.
-The islands have produced a variety of prose writers and poets, who have often written in the distinctive Shetland dialect.
-Numerous areas on the islands have been set aside to protect the local fauna and flora, including a number of important seabird nesting sites.
+Almost all place names in the islands have Norse origin.
+The islands' prose writers and poets have often written in the distinctive Shetland dialect of the Scots language.
+Many areas on the islands have been set aside to protect the local fauna and flora, including a number of important seabird nesting sites.
 The Shetland pony and Shetland Sheepdog are two well-known Shetland animal breeds.
 Other animals with local breeds include the Shetland sheep, cow, goose, and duck.
 The Shetland pig, or grice, has been extinct since about 1930.

-The islands' motto, which appears on the Council's coat of arms, is "Með lögum skal land byggja" (“By law shall the land be built").
-The phrase is of Old Norse origin, is mentioned in Njáls saga, and was likely borrowed from provincial Norwegian laws such as the Frostathing Law.
+The islands' motto, which appears on the Council's coat of arms, is "Með lögum skal land byggja" ("By law shall the land be built").
+The phrase is of Old Norse origin, is mentioned in Njáls saga, and was likely borrowed from provincial Norwegian and Danish laws such as the Frostathing Law or the Law of Jutland.